jonegil/gui-with-gio/teleprompter/01_setup.md

 var paragraphList []string
 ```

 With these to in place we know where to look for a speech and where to place it.
-Now let´s fire up `main()` en get cracking:
+Now let´s fire up `main()` and get cracking:
 ```go
 func main() {
 	// Part 1 - Read input from command line